raashid18/How-to-create-a-Virtual-Private-Cloud-VPC-using-the-Amazon-CloudFormation./README.md

 <img width="1440" alt="Screenshot 2022-12-04 at 3 45 50 PM" src="https://user-images.githubusercontent.com/67089791/205562685-ea6d5ce0-61aa-4866-9619-257f056fc447.png">

-# First of all create a file called vpc.yaml in your local code editor
+First of all create a file called vpc.yaml in your local code editor and copy the content of file vpc.yaml from this repository.

 Introduction to CloudFormation.
 1. Log in to the AWS management console.